How do I apply for Universal Credit?

 The Claimant Commitment is a contract between you and DWP and will include:

-- How many hours a week you must spend looking for work
+- how many hours you must spend looking for work each week

-- How many hours a week you are expected to work
+- how many hours you are expected to work each week

-It is also a record of tasks you must complete, called work related activity, to remain entitled to Universal Credit.
+It is also a record of tasks you must complete to remain entitled to your Universal Credit.
+This is also called ‘work related activity’.

-- Work focused interviews if their youngest child is one year old or under 3 if you are a single parent and get ESA
+- Work focused interviews if your youngest child is one year old, or if you’re getting Employment and Support Allowance and your youngest child is under 3

 - Work preparation (not including applying for or taking a job) if you have limited capability for work or a child of two years old

-- All work-related activity (including applying for and starting work of 35 hours per week) if your youngest child is three or over.
+- All work-related activity (including applying for and starting work of 35 hours per week) if your youngest child is 3 or over

-If you have a child under 13 you can restrict the hours you can work to fit with your child’s school hours but would still be expected to look for jobs around 25 hours per week.
+If you have a child under 13, you can restrict the hours you work to fit with your child’s school hours, but you would still be expected to look for work of around 25 hours per week.

-If you do not get Carer’s Allowance but care for one or more severely disabled people for at least 35 hours per week, you may be asked to do some work related activity.
-The work related activity may be minimal if you can show your caring responsibilities make it difficult to complete.
+If you do not get Carer Support Payment, but care for one or more severely disabled people for at least 35 hours per week, you may be asked to do some work related activity.
+Your work related activity may be decreased if you can prove that your caring responsibilities make it difficult to complete.

-These responsibilities should be put into your Claimant Commitment so your work coach is fully aware of all the restrictions you have.
+Any caring responsibilities (for both children and any disabled people) should be put into your Claimant Commitment so your work coach is fully aware of all the restrictions you have.

-Once these things are agreed you’ll sign your Claimant Commitment.
-Any changes to your Claimant Commitment must also be agreed with your work coach.
+Once all of this is agreed, you’ll sign your Claimant Commitment.
+Any later changes to your Claimant Commitment, including if your circumstances change, must also be agreed with your work coach.

 Claiming Universal Credit if you have a life limiting medical condition